-Cabinet air may be recirculated back into the laboratory or ducted out of the building by a thimble connection.
-It is able to maintain a minimum average face velocity of 0.5 m/s and has a plenum that is under negative pressure.
-This cabinet is not suitable for work with low levels of volatile chemicals or radioisotopes unless it is exhausted through a canopy (then minute amounts may be used).
+Class II type A2 is almost identical to Class II A1cabinet with a few additions.
+The cabinet air may be recirculated back into the laboratory or ducted out of the building by a thimble connection.
+It is able to maintain a greater inflow velocity and has a minimum average face velocity of 0.51m/s and has a plenum that is under negative pressure.
+Class II A2 cabinets away have negatively pressured contaminated plenums or positively pressured contaminated ducts/plenums surrounded by negatively pressured ducts/plenums.
+This cabinet is not suitable for work with low levels of volatile chemicals or radioisotopes unless it is exhausted through the thimble connection (then minute amounts may be used).